vanng822/recovery/README.md

 ## Recovery

-Recovery is a middleware with implementing func(next http.Handler) http.Handler
+Recovery is a middleware for recovering from panic with interfaces func(next http.Handler) http.Handler and func(w http.ResponseWriter, r *http.Request, next http.HandlerFunc)

 ## Example